Baba01hacker666/Wpsploit/README.md

 -   **Site Crawler:** Crawls the website to discover internal links and map out the site structure.
 -   **API Data Extraction:** Attempts to extract public data from accessible WordPress REST API endpoints, including users, posts, pages, and media.
 -   **Concurrent Scanning:** Uses multithreading to perform scans quickly.
--   **JSON Output:** Saves all scan results in a clean, machine-readable JSON format for easy integration with other tools.
+-   **Automatic JSON Output:** Saves all scan results to a folder named after the target's domain for organized record-keeping.

 ---